AquaDraco/UnityStationWiki/Electricity-Development.md

 ## TODOS:

- - Connect the test machines to the circuit (SMES, APC and Field Gen)
+ - Connect the test machines to the circuit (SMES, APC and Field Gen) using the IOElectricity Interface
  - Calculate the total resistance of the circuit along with voltage and current
  - Generate the electricity from the SMES
  - Monitor the properties of the circuit